Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Open a Pop-up Form in Design View.

-3. Display the Property Sheet of the Form (View - ->Properties) and see that the Auto Center property is set to No.
+3. Display the Property Sheet of the Form (View -> Properties) and see that the Auto Center property is set to No.

-4. If the Form's design frame is larger than the actual design size, then reduce the design frame size by dragging the right bottom corner to the desired size.
+4. If the Form's design frame is larger than the actual design size, then reduce the design frame size by dragging the bottom right corner to the desired size.

 5. Click on the Title Bar of the Form and drag it to the right top corner (or any other position you prefer) and place it there.